 However, reservations aside, the investigators did not design the study to offer conclusive evidence that the method is effective.
 Instead, it acts as a stepping stone toward future endeavors.

 Also, this is not the first time that researchers have pitted stem cells against osteoarthritis.
-For instance, the authors of a 2015 study involving 30 participants concluded that “MSC therapy may be a valid alternative for the treatment of chronic knee osteoarthritis.”
+For instance, the authors of a

 “This clinical pilot study advances the field of stem cell research for patients with arthritis, showing safety and giving insights into potential therapy efficacy guidelines.
 We look forward to larger scale trial results.”